 A lender can offer you a low interest rate or even cancel some fees to secure your patronage.
 Do your homework and shop around (don't forget to include the many online options) in order to get the best rate.

 Loan officers advise that it's best to get prequalified with a mortgage broker or lender early because loan closing turnaround times can range from 30 to 60 days.

 Buying a house and closing before the end of the year may give you a much-appreciated tax deduction.
 You have a good chance to be able to subtract the interest component of the initial mortgage payment from that year's taxable income.
 Speak to a qualified tax advisor to find out how mortgage interest deduction may be applicable to your circumstances.

 Faster closings are historically more available in November and December, because of fewer overall transactions in the industry.
 Because lenders want to close their books at the end of the year, they may be inspired to close a transaction more quickly for people buying homes at this time.

 Finally, do you really want to spend your summer vacation overwhelmed with the demands of buying a house?
 If you're moved in during the winter, you're freed up to enjoy summer activities.
 If you do some landscaping work in the winter, you'll even enjoy the warm weather more when the fruits of your labors become a pruned and blooming property in the spring.

-If you put in some planning and effort to buy a home during the winter months, > then you can relax and enjoy yourself more than those caught up in the spring > and summer house-buying frenzy. > > Residential home builder, Eastwood Homes was recognized with two awards at the > Home Builders Association of Richmond (HBAR) Annual Parade of Homes Breakfast on > October 1st.
-The Parade of Homes takes place from October 4th through October > 19th, and features more than 70 homes through the greater Richmond area.
+If you put in some planning and effort to buy a home during the winter months, then you can relax and enjoy yourself more than those caught up in the spring and summer house-buying frenzy.

+Residential home builder, Eastwood Homes was recognized with two awards at the Home Builders Association of Richmond (HBAR) Annual Parade of Homes Breakfast on October 1st.
+The Parade of Homes takes place from October 4th through October 19th and features more than 70 homes throughout the greater Richmond area.